TimothyRedPanda/red-panda-portfolio/README.md

 ## Why?
-The main reason is I want to help others I want to take what School of Code has given me and passed it on.
+The main reason is I want to help others I want to take what School of Code has given me and pass it on.
 Personally find it incredibly helpful to have something visual or quick to digest.
-Therefore I want to give others with this visual learning style somewhere easy to go to learn this way.
+Therefore, I want to give others with this visual learning style somewhere easy to go to learn this way.

 ## How to use?